IBM Cloud Docs

 You can create a snapshot consistency group that contains snapshots of multiple Block Storage volumes that are attached to the same virtual server instance.
 You can include or exclude boot volumes.
 The snapshot consistency group has its own lifecycle, and it keeps references to the member snapshots.
 So if a member snapshot is deleted or renamed, the consistency group is also updated.

-Customer with special access to preview the sdp profile can create snapshots of their second-generation block volumes in Dallas, Frankfurt, London, Madrid, Osaka, Sao Paulo, Sydney, Tokyo, Toronto, and Washington, DC.
+Second-generation snapshots are available in Dallas, Frankfurt, London, Madrid, Osaka, Sao Paulo, Sydney, Tokyo, Toronto, and Washington, DC.
 In this release, you can create up to 512 snapshots of these volumes.
 You can even create snapshots when the volumes are unattached.

 You can use your snapshots to create other second-generation volumes in the same region.
 You can't use your second-generation snapshot to create a volume with a first-generation volume profile.
 Similarly, you can't use first-generation volume's snapshot to create a volume with the sdp profile.
-Cross-regional copy of a second-generation snapshot is not supported.
-Consistency group snapshots of multiple sdp volumes and fast restore snapshots are not supported either.
+Consistency group snapshots of multiple sdp volumes are not supported.
+Cross-regional copy of a second-generation snapshot is supported with limitations.
+Beta Customers with special access can create a copy in another region if the snapshot's source volume exceeds 10 TB.

 Block Storage snapshot generations comparison.